Parental Alienation Syndrome

 Parental alienation syndrome is the result of the failure of a residential parent to properly exercise his or her parental responsibility.
 It is a psychological disorder that arises when one parent, consciously or unconsciously, engages in conduct that serves to alienate the child from the other parent.
 Through the persistent teachings of the parent, or brainwashing, the child is “taught” to hate or disrespect the other parent.

-Custody disputes can fuel parental alienation.
+Child custody disputes can fuel parental alienation.
 Inevitably, children receive subtly transmitted messages that both parents have serious criticisms of each other.

 Parental alienation syndrome, however, is much more serious.
 It involves the systematic vilification by one parent of the other parent and brainwashing of the child, with the intent of alienating the child from the other parent.